subhani-git/CCL_ASSIGNMENT/README.md

 ## Significance of Testing
 Testing ensures the application meets design specifications and operates reliably.
 Integrating these tests into a CI/CD pipeline ensures continuous validation of functionality and performance.

----

-This README provides an overview of the serverless exchange rate tracking application, detailing the architecture, deployment steps, and operational guidelines.